zankia/damas-core/3-API-reference.md

 ### File Management

-The files are described as JSON objects where the _id key (identifier) is the path of the file using the UNIX path format using the `/` slash character as sub level delimiter.
+The files are described as JSON objects where the _id key (identifier) is the path of the file using the UNIX path format with `/` slash character as sub level delimiter.
 ```json
 {
     "_id": "/project/path/to/file",